Troon/leaf2mqtt/README.md

 **Use this at your own risk.
 No liability is accepted for any negative consequences.**

-(You probably want to use [this fork](https://github.com/yp87/leaf2mqtt) which has a native Dart MQTT client)
+You probably want to use [this fork](https://github.com/yp87/leaf2mqtt) which has a native Dart MQTT client.
+I'm no longer maintaining this one as I don't have the LEAF any more.

 Builds a Docker container to pull in data from the Nissan Connect platform for the LEAF and publish over MQTT, using Tobias Westergaard Kjeldsen's excellent `dartnissanconnect` library which is also the basis for the MyLeaf app.
 Climate on/off control is available, but beware that it is slow and unreliable.